Ryael/ryael/README.md

 With a background in science, a passion for good design, and an ever-growing interest in software development, I'm always looking to learn and better myself.
 I have a soft spot for design, and the space between development and design is where I thrive.
 In particular, I love bringing designs to life with code that's clean, easy to maintain, and fulfills the original vision.

-- Currently working on:
+- Currently working on: my portfolio.
-- Currently learning:
+- Currently learning: React.
--
--

 # Tech Stack 💻